 And too often, our disagreements devolve into opinions filled with vitriol, hostility and hatred.

-Call me naive, but I want to believe that on a good day, the majority of us are decent people with good intentions.
+Maybe I’m naive, but I want to believe that on a good day most of us are decent people with good intentions.
 But they say that the road to hell is paved with good intentions, so I also know that on our bad days we’re capable of some truly sinister things, especially when we buy into the group-think of our various tribes and allegiances.

 Instead of coming together around solutions for the common good, we’re held captive by political rhetoric and our own stubbornness.

-From immigration to gun control to the efficacy of prayer, we kid ourselves into thinking that we can find answers in media sound bites and social media memes rather than looking for answers in the only place they can ever truly be found.
+From immigration to gun control to religion, we kid ourselves into thinking that we can find answers in media sound bites and social media memes rather than looking for answers in the only place they can ever truly be found: in solitude

 When the Pharisees asked Jesus when the kingdom of God was coming, he answered: